 London Millennium Bridge.
 This suspension bridge crosses the River Thames in London, England.
-It is a pedestrian bridge, allowing people to walk from the Tate Modern art gallery on the south bank, to St Paul's Cathedral (centre left).
+It is a pedestrian bridge, allowing people to walk from the Tate Modern art gallery on the south bank, to St Paul's Cathedral (upper centre) on the northern side of the river.
+The suspension cables are seen on either side.
 The bridge is 325 metres long.
-It was designed by the architects Norman Foster Associates, along with sculptor Anthony Caro, and constructed by engineers Ove Arup and Partners.
-It was opened on 10th June 2000, but was closed when excessive numbers of people caused the bridge to sway from side to side.
-Dampers were fitted to fix this, and the bridge reopened on 22nd February 2002.
+It was designed by the architects Norman Foster and Partners, along with sculptor Anthony Caro, and constructed by engineers Ove Arup and Partners.
+It was opened on 10 June 2000, but was closed when excessive numbers of people caused the bridge to sway from side to side.
+Dampers were fitted to fix this, and the bridge reopened on 22 February 2002.

 Model release not available.
 Property release not required.